We are all walking the spiral pathway

-Upon leaving Findhorn, I decided to retrain, achieving a distinction at Master’s level in Sustainable Development Advocacy in 2005.
-I wrote my dissertation on the relationship between disease and transformation of human consciousness and was introduced to the work of Ken Wilber and spiral dynamics for the first time by my Professor and her partner.
-This work provided answers to deep questions I had about how people grow and develop.
+Upon leaving Findhorn in 2003, I knew I had to retrain and found a Master’s level degree programme in Sustainable Development Advocacy through the University of Worcester.
+I gained a distinction and wrote my dissertation on the relationship between disease and transformation of human consciousness and was introduced to the work of Ken Wilber and spiral dynamics for the first time by my Professor and her partner.
+This work provided answers to deep questions I had about the process of my own journey and how other people grow and develop.

 Following my masters, I went on to hold a central role in the initial development of care farming in the UK, setting up farm based social enterprises to provide support to various groups of vulnerable people – from those suffering from alcohol, drug or mental health problems right through to those excluded from school and people with learning disabilities.
 I provided business planning and marketing advice to the start-up care farms and raised over £600k for a new organisation to provide strategic support and networking.

-Providing the go-between between social services and the farming community and with over 40 social enterprises in active development, the intensity of my life conditions caused another distinct growth in perspective and values to take place.
-I recognised that integral theory and spiral dynamics had been very supportive in this process so I moved into education and coaching to deliver this in practical and helpful ways for other people and organisations.
+Providing the go-between between social services and the farming community and with over 40 social enterprises in active development, the intensity of my life conditions caused another distinct growth in perspective and values to take place as I realised quite painfully that my green values were not going to lead to some sort of utopia – green to yellow stage emergence.
+I realised that Integral theory and spiral dynamics had been crucial to gain the insight necessary to go beyond green stage and so I moved into education and coaching to deliver this in practical and helpful ways for other people and organisations.
 I became professionally certified with Integral Coaching Canada (often regarded as the gold standard of coaching training) and with Dutch organisation ValueMatch as an assessor in spiral dynamics.

 It was very rewarding to instigate the live event in 2017 between Ken Wilber and Doshin Roshi at Findhorn to discuss how the Transformational Communities of Tomorrow may emerge.